alexthecat123/LisaSourceCompilation/README.md

 If you instead want to run an EXEC script (like to build the OS, we'll talk about them later), you have to add a "<" character at the start of the path, like "<ALEX/MAKE/LIBOS.TEXT" to build LIBOS.

-From the main menu, P runs the Pascal compiler, A runs the assembler, and L runs the Linker.
+From the main menu, P runs the Pascal compiler, A runs the Assembler, and L runs the Linker.

 ## Workshop EXEC Scripts
-EXEC is the Workshop's primitive (but actually pretty complex by 1980s standards) scripting language that can be used to automate building applications (and pretty much any other operation in the Workshop).
-Any command you can type from the keyboard can be automated in an Exec script.
+EXEC is the Workshop's rather impressive scripting language that can be used to automate building applications (and pretty much any other operation in the Workshop).
+Any command you can type from the keyboard can be automated in an EXEC script.

 In its simplest form, an exec script is nothing but a series of keystrokes saved in a text file that gets passed to the Workshop shell as if you typed it yourself.
 For instance, the following EXEC script copies one file to another:
 ```